bioinfoUGR/miSRA/README.md

 An example [*config.json*](https://raw.githubusercontent.com/bioinfoUGR/miSRA/main/src/example_configs/miSRA_example_config.json) could include the following parameters (for a detailed explanation of the different query modes, [see **miSRA modes** ](#miSRA-modes)):

     {
-        "mode":"mirna",  # There are different modes to query miSRA (mirna, libs and spike).
+        "mode":"mirna",  # There are different modes to query miSRA (mirna, libs, exact and download).
 The mode mirna performs alignments to miRNA annotations using sRNAbench

         # mirna mode requires 2 miRNA annotation files, one for mature miRNAs and one for hairpins
         "mature":"mature_hsa.fa", # path to mature miRNA annotations in fasta format